dmlc/gluon-cv/scripts/tracking/smot/README.md

 Third, generate predictions using SMOT,

 ```
-python demo.py MOT17_DATA/MOT17-02-FRCNN/img1/ --input-type images --use-motion --save-path ./pred
+python demo.py MOT17_DATA/MOT17-02-FRCNN/img1/ --input-type images --network-name ssd_512_mobilenet1.0_coco --use-pretrained --custom-classes person --use-motion --save-path ./pred
 ```

 Since MOT data is stored in image sequences, we need to change `input-type` to `images`. `use-motion` can be used optionally to improve the tracking performance.
-The predictions will be saved in npy format to path `./pred`.
+The predictions will be saved in npy format to the path `./pred`.

 Finally, run evaluation on the predictions and ground-truth, the results will be printed to console in a table.